salarumer/freestyle1/README.md

-# freestyle1 fridon is cute
+# freestyle1 fridon is cutee